Entrepreneur in residence

-An Entrepreneur in residence, or Executive in residence (EIR), is a position most often held by successful entrepreneurs in venture capital firms, private equity firms, startup accelerators, law firms or business schools.
-The EIR typically leads, or has led, a small, early-stage, emerging company deemed to have high-growth potential, or which has demonstrated high-growth in its number of employees, annual revenue, or both.
-An institutional fund may provide an entrepreneur in residence, or executive in residence, with the working capital to nurture expansion, new-product development, or restructuring of a company's operations, management, or ownership.
+An entrepreneur in residence, or executive in residence (EIR), is a position commonly held by successful entrepreneurs in venture capital firms, private equity firms, startup accelerators, law firms or business schools.
+Typically, the EIR has led or currently leads a small, early-stage, emerging company with perceived high-growth potential or has demonstrated significant growth in terms of employees, annual revenue, or both.

+Institutional fund may provide an entrepreneur in residence, or executive in residence, with the necessary working capital to facilitate expansion, new-product development, or the restructuring of a company's operations, management, or ownership.

 Venture capital, private equity, startup accelerators

-In a venture capital fund, a private equity fund or a startup accelerator; the entrepreneur in residence works with the general partners and assists the firm's portfolio companies by leveraging their industry knowledge, expertise and network.
-In addition he/she is expected to evaluate new investments opportunities for the venture capital or private equity fund, especially if it is in their domain of expertise.
-The venture capital firm usually benefits by getting significant access to the new company started by the EIR.
-This is due to the fact that the general partners are typically the first investor in EIR's new company, giving them a chance to invest before angel investors and other venture capital firms.
+In a venture capital fund, a private equity fund or a startup accelerator; the entrepreneur in residence works with the general partners and assists the firm's portfolio companies by leveraging their industry knowledge, expertise, and network.
+Additionally, they are tasked with evaluating new investment opportunities for the venture capital or private equity fund, particularly within their domain of expertise.

+The venture capital firm usually benefits from significant access to the new company initiated by the EIR.
+This stems from the fact that the general partners are typically the initial investors in the EIR's new venture, providing them with an opportunity to invest before angel investors and other venture capital firms.